oitee/oitee.github.io/_posts/2021-07-30-implementing-stacks.md

 _For stacks built using linked lists:_

-When a new item is to be pushed, a new node (carrying that item) should inserted into the linked list.
+When a new item is to be pushed, a new node (carrying that item) should be inserted into the linked list.
 As shown in [my earlier post](/2021/07/28/linked-lists-in-javascript.html), the new node can be inserted at the head of the linked list.

 ```js
 this.push = function (x) {